 Any sudden blow to the head, if strong enough, can cause a concussion, whether it’s from a contact sport, for example, or a car accident or a fall.

-Although most concussions are mild and the majority of people recover quickly and completely, concussions should be taken seriously,” says Scott Freedman, M.D., medical director of the Pediatric Emergency Department at Shady Grove Adventist Hospital.
+Although most concussions are mild and the majority of people recover quickly and completely, concussions should be taken seriously,” says Scott Freedman, M.D., medical director of the Pediatric Emergency Department at Adventist HealthCare Shady Grove Medical Center.
 Concussions are a form of traumatic brain injury that can leave you with acute and sometimes lingering symptoms.”